 When an e-tailer does as much business as Amazon, there has to be an enormous amount of people and infrastructure involved to make it happen.
 FBA is no exception.

 At last count, there were over 100 fulfillment centers and 15 sort centers worldwide (with more on the way soon).
-All total, these facilities account for more than 70 million square feet of commercial space.
+All total, these facilities account for more than 124 million square feet of commercial space in the US alone.
 If you think a network this size might be expensive to build and maintain, you’re right.
 Amazon has proved this out in the past, having announced regular periodic price increases on fulfillment and inventory storage fees.

 Because of this tremendous overhead, and the massive number of packages shipped each year, Amazon is actively looking for new ways to reduce operating and shipping costs.
 And with good reason — Amazon’s losses on shipping alone totaled over 7.2 billion dollars last year!

 To remedy this problem, the web giant has the long term view that investing into their own private freight, air transport, local delivery options, and even drone programs will be the most cost effective strategy to offset rising transportation expenses.
 However effective this strategy is long term, these are obviously high-priced and capital-intensive expansions that need to be funded somehow.